Pete Caruso leads Gene Sanderson by only one vote for a seat on the assembly. Question ballots and absentee votes will be counted on November 13.

 It’s a tight race between the three candidates for borough assembly seats A and B. Shelby Boothe leads all candidates with 161 votes.
 But only one vote separates the other two candidates.

 Pete Caruso received 113 votes.
 Gene Sanderson is only one vote behind with 112.
 Both seats A and B are at three year terms.
-Sanderson is ahaed of Caruso in South Naknek 14-4 and in Naknek 64-63.
+Sanderson is ahead of Caruso in South Naknek 14-4 and in Naknek 64-63.
 Caruso leads Sanderson in King Salmon 46-34.

 Sheri Onate ran unopposed for the lone school board seat.
 She received 193 votes.
 She will serve a three year term.